-72. Multiple Coinciding Elections
+15. Multiple Coinciding Elections

-(2) (1) The Election shall be divided into as many parts as there are councils for which elections are occurring.
+The Election shall be divided into as many parts as there are councils for which elections are occurring.
 All rules concerning nominations, campaign activities, campaign expenses, balloting, and penalties apply to a candidate per contested part of the Election and not to the candidate between multiple parts of the Election;

-73. By-Election - Executive Committee and Board of Governors
+16. By-Election - Executive Committee and Board of Governors

-- (1) Where another Election is required by virtue of Section 61(17) or Section 61(18), the new Election shall be governed by this bylaw with the exception of Sections 10 through 12, 17, and Sections 24 through 26. - (2) The Campaign for the new Election shall begin a minimum of seven (7) days prior to the commencement of voting as set out in Section 73(4). - (3) The nomination deadline for the new Election shall occur a minimum of thirteen (13) days prior to the commencement of voting as set out in Section 73(4). - (4) The voting for the new Election shall occur on two (2) consecutive weekdays to be determined and announced by the C.R.O. at least twenty-one (21) days in advance.
+- (1) Where another Election is required by virtue of Section 8(17) or Section 8(18), the new Election shall be conducted. - (2) The Campaign for the new Election shall begin a minimum of seven (7) days prior to the commencement of voting as set out in Section 16(4). - (3) The nomination deadline for the new Election shall occur a minimum of thirteen (13) days prior to the commencement of voting as set out in Section 16(4). - (4) The voting for the new Election shall occur on two (2) consecutive weekdays to be determined and announced by the C.R.O. at least twenty-one (21) days in advance.

-74. By-Election - General Faculties Council and Students' Council
+17. By-Election - General Faculties Council and Students' Council

-- (1) Where vacancies exist in positions filled under this bylaw on August 15 of any year, the C.R.O. shall call a by-election to take place in September or October of that year for all those positions vacant on August 15. - (2) Where the total voting membership of Students' Council falls below twenty-three, the C.R.O. shall call a by-election to occur - a. not more than one month past the date that the voting membership of Students' Council fell below twenty-three; or - b. where Students' Council's voting membership falls below twenty-three during the months of May, June, July, or August, in September. - (3) Except as otherwise stipulated in this bylaw, there shall be no by-elections to fill positions filled under this bylaw. - (4) The deadline for the nomination of candidates in any by-election shall be determined and announced by the C.R.O. at the same time as the date of the by-election is announced, such deadline occurring not less than nine (9) days prior to the Election. - (5) The commencement of the Campaign for any by-election shall be determined and announced by the C.R.O. at the same time as the date of the by-election is announced, such commencement occurring not less than seven (7) days prior to the Election. - (6) Except as otherwise stipulated in this bylaw, any by-election shall be conducted in accordance with the rules governing the Election.
+(1) Where vacancies exist in positions filled under this bylaw on August 15 of any year, the C.R.O. shall call a by-election to take place in September or October of that year for all those positions vacant on August 15.

+- (2) Where the total voting membership of Students' Council falls below twenty-three, the C.R.O. shall call a by-election to occur - a. not more than one month past the date that the voting membership of Students' Council fell below twenty-three; or - b. where Students' Council's voting membership falls below twenty-three during the months of May, June, July, or August, in September. - (3) Except as otherwise stipulated in this bylaw, there shall be no by-elections to fill positions filled under this bylaw. - (4) The deadline for the nomination of candidates in any by-election shall be determined and announced by the C.R.O. at the same time as the date of the by-election is announced, such deadline occurring not less than nine (9) days prior to the Election. - (5) The commencement of the Campaign for any by-election shall be determined and announced by the C.R.O. at the same time as the date of the by-election is announced, such commencement occurring not less than seven (7) days prior to the Election. - (6) Except as otherwise stipulated in this bylaw, any by-election shall be conducted in accordance with the rules governing the Election.